 Console wars are stupid.
 Adding PC to the mix makes the whole agitation for profit endeavour even stupider.
-I don't want to address attempts at thought policing the term "PC gaming master race", since such attempts come from a prescriptive theory of language standpoint, which is ultimately detrimental to any sort of healthy discourse.
+I don't want to address attempts at the term "PC gaming master race", since such attempts come from a prescriptive theory of language standpoint, which is ultimately detrimental to any sort of healthy discourse.

-Another thing that deserves to be tossed out of the nearest window is the idea that PC gaming and the community congregating in its vicinity is somehow better than the filthy console peasant hordes.
+Another thing that deserves to be tossed out of the nearest window is the idea that PC gaming and the community congregating in its vicinity is better than the filthy console peasant hordes.
 Consoles have their well earned place in the gaming market and culture and failure to grasp their importance is the starting point on which you can build as many misconceptions as you like, it still remains a falsehood born of arrogance and misinformation.

 The sarcastic remark that started it all

 All that out of the way, there are a number of glaring delusions surrounding the idea of what "being the PC gaming master race" actually means, and why it has stuck as an idea far beyond the heavy sarcasm under which the term was coined.